todogroup/ospology/ospo-book/content/en/06-chapter.md

 * Project orchestration and leadership.
 * Production processes and outputs.

-Each health aspect is further described using attributes—smaller, more detailed elements—that help organizations examine project health in a structured way.
+Each health aspect is further described using attributes — smaller, more detailed elements — that help organizations examine project health in a structured way.

 #### Matching the Framework to the Right Context